lp-wan/archi/revised-schc-architecture.md

 **Case A: SCHC as a Network Service.**  The SCHC Instance acts on headers the stack itself needs to inspect and route.
 By itself, an Instance cannot intercept packets in the network stack, and SCHC is not a protocol residing in the stack.
-Because SCHC is not a protocol in the stack, the Dispatcher intercepts datagrams before they enter the Stratum and routes them to the correct Instance.
+Because SCHC is not a protocol in the stack, an entity of the network stack, the Dispatcher, handles datagrams before they enter the Stratum and routes them to the correct Instance.
 The Instance reconstructs the compressed header before the protocols of the stratum further process the datagram.

 For example, in the 6Lo scenario detailed below, the Instance addresses an IPv6/UDP/CoAP Stratum above the 802.15.4 L2 header.
 The Dispatcher is the